waveform-computing/db2utils/docs/TIMESTAMP.rst

 ========

-Construct a TIMESTAMP representing the epoch (note that 0 cannot be used due to the offset mentioned in the :ref:`SECONDS` documentation:
+Construct a TIMESTAMP representing the epoch (note that 0 cannot be used due to the offset mentioned in :ref:`SECONDS`:

 .. code-block:: sql